 Medicare Advantage, or Medicare Part C, is a health plan that offers Medicare Part A, B and typically D benefits through a private company.
 Medicare Advantage essentially replaces Original Medicare offering better benefits and coverage options, but at a higher upfront cost than Original Medicare.
 The costs you pay upfront are meant to be offset by the greater cost coverage and benefits Medicare Advantage provides.

-- Since Medicare Part A and Medicare Part B are always part of Medicare Advantage, and must offer at least the benefits offered by Original Medicare, you’ll never get less benefits than you would from Original Medicare.
+- Since Medicare Part A and Medicare Part B are always part of Medicare Advantage and must offer at least the benefits offered by Original Medicare, you’ll never get fewer benefits than you would from Original Medicare.

 - Medicare Advantage has unique enrollment and dis-enrollment periods which can be found below.